Go to Reviews.org AU Edition

 You don’t want to waste your precious time arguing with your brother about how much data he uses.
 And there are more important things to fight about over Thanksgiving dinner than the number of texts your niece is sending.
 So skip the drama by going unlimited.

-T-Mobile’s Magenta Plus plan has enough talk, text, and data for everyone in the family.
+T-Mobile’s Magenta MAX plan has enough talk, text, and data for everyone in the family.
 Each line comes with a 50 GB monthly data cap.
 That’s about enough to stream every single episode of Breaking Bad!

 Great network performance

 T-Mobile has taken great strides in recent years.
 It used to be the sort of backwater of the mobile industry, a smaller company that couldn’t keep up in terms of coverage or data speeds.
 Not anymore.

 In 2020, T-Mobile acquired Sprint in an historic merger, boosting coverage.
 It’s also upped its data speeds significantly.
 In fact, we surveyed over 120,000 mobile customers and found that T-Mobile’s data speeds are the fastest in the industry.

 One other way that T-Mobile has built up its network recently is with the widespread implementation of 5G technology.
 The company claims that “with [its] Extended Range 5G, [it has] America’s largest 5G network—covering over 8,300 cities and towns.
 That’s more than twice the 5G coverage area of Verizon or AT&T.”